httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document defines a mechanism for providing end-to-end integrity and authenticity for content within an HTTP message.
 The mechanism allows applications to create digital signatures or message authentication codes (MACs) over only that content within the message that is meaningful and appropriate for the application.
 Strict canonicalization rules ensure that the verifier can verify the signature even if the message has been transformed in any of the many ways permitted by HTTP.

-The mechanism described in this document consists of three parts:
+The signing mechanism described in this document consists of three parts:

 - A common nomenclature and canonicalization rule set for the different protocol elements and other content within HTTP messages.
 - Algorithms for generating and verifying signatures over HTTP message content using this nomenclature and rule set.
 - A mechanism for attaching a signature and related metadata to an HTTP message.

+This document also provides a mechanism for one party to signal to another party that a signature is desired in one or more subsequent messages.
+This optional negotiation mechanism can be used along with opportunistic or application-driven message signatures by either party.

 ## Requirements Discussion